 Rev. B 2002).

-are no longer the limiting factor.
-Moreover, I realized that the
+defects are no longer the limiting factor.
+Moreover, I realized

-reason for studying radiation defects mainly lies its military
+that the reason for studying radiation defects mainly lies its

-aspects.
-As such he was looking for a new, more society relevant
+military aspects.
+As such he was looking for a new, more society

-research topic and switched his research area in a dramatic way to
+relevant research topic and switched his research area in a

-Electrical Measurements of Organic Materials at the University of
+dramatic way to Electrical Measurements of Organic Materials at

 The idea in the organic electronics part of the research is